tikalk/blog-post-drafts/remote-work.md

 ## The system

-The system we developed and refined here consists of a few categories details below
+The system we developed and refined here consists of a few categories details below.

 ### Birds eye view